 About 70 per cent of the fund from Cradle Seed Ventures is spent in Malaysia while the rest 30 per cent is for overseas investments.

-Its portfolio firms include InvolveAsia, a referral platform that connects businesses with customers; ServisHero, a regional mobile marketplace for local services; 3ciety, an online marketplace for businesses to sell their merchandise online; and AVANA, which micro enterprises by transforming social media from a promotional platform to a transactional platform.
+Its portfolio firms include InvolveAsia, a referral platform that connects businesses with customers; ServisHero, a regional mobile marketplace for local services; 3ciety, an online marketplace for businesses to sell their merchandise online; and AVANA, which micro-enterprises by transforming social media from a promotional platform to a transactional platform.

-The Malaysian government has been seen actively fostering the startup startups to promote innovation.
+The Malaysian government has been seen actively fostering startups to promote innovation.
 Despite the presence of government-backed organisations such as MAGIC, Cradle Fund and Cradle Seed Ventures, there has been a dearth of local startups making an entry to the unicorn club.
 Moreover, later stage funding for startups also remains a challenge as many Malaysian startups often find a base in other Asian countries.

 Last year, Malaysia had announced a $47.8 million (MYR200 million) allocation for startups and declared that year 2017 will be the Startup and SME Promotion Year in line with the role played by SMEs in significantly contributing to nation’s growth and labour market.